Exporting to Qatar

 You should sign a contract before undertaking any work or projects in Qatar.

-To do business in Qatar you will need a local sponsor.
-There is also a requirement for a partnership split of 49% to 51% in favour of the Qatari national, with the foreign company bearing the greater risk.
+To do business in Qatar you will typically need a local sponsor.
+Under these arrangements, there is a requirement for a partnership split of 49% to 51% in favour of the Qatari national, to register a local entity of the business.
+100% foreign ownership is permitted for specific sectors, such as, through Qatar Free Zones or Qatar Financial Centre for specific sectors.

 Business culture